4 steps in 4 years to ensure the future of conservation and outdoor recreation in Minnesota

 - Minnesotans know how funding for conservation and outdoor recreation is invested and how their communities benefit

-Conservation and outdoor recreation align with and are integrated into Minnesota state priorities of strong educational systems, equitable access to health resources, thriving economy, and reliable infrastructure.
+- Conservation and outdoor recreation align with and are integrated into Minnesota state priorities.

-- Conservation and outdoor recreation are integrated with, supportive, and supported by other related state priorities
+- Conservation and outdoor recreation are integrated with, supportive of, and supported by other related state priorities

 - To help identify alignment with other priorities, solutions for management and funding issues are developed by participants with a variety of experiences and perspectives and with a broad definition of nature and nature experiences